mdernovoi/data-analysis-platform/doc/provision.md

   up
 ```

-4) Open the Minio UI in the browser at `https://minio.mydomain.com` and:

-  - Create a new user for MLflow.
-  - Create an access/secret key pair for this user.
-  - Save the keys in the `infrastructure/secrets/mlflow_MINIO_KEYS.env` file.

-5) (If applicable) Open the Portainer UI in the browser at `https://portainer-service.mydomain.com` and:
+4) (If applicable) Open the Portainer UI in the browser at `https://portainer-service.mydomain.com` and:

   - Set the initial root account password.
   - Save this password somewhere (e.g., in `infrastructure/secrets/portainer_credentials.txt`).

 > :warning: If you are too slow, you might encounter a timeout, and Portainer will refuse to set the initial password, prompting a login.
 If this happens, delete all files under `{{ path_base }}` from the `infrastructure/ansible/global_vars.yml` file and restart with step 1.

+5) Open the Minio UI in the browser at `https://minio.mydomain.com` and:

+  - Log in with the credintial from `infrastructure/secrets/minio_MINIO_SECRETS.env`.
+  - Create a new user with a `readwrite` policy for MLflow.
+  - Create an access/secret key pair for this user (`Service Accounts` tab in user settings).
+  - Save the keys in the `infrastructure/secrets/mlflow_MINIO_KEYS.env` file.

-6) In the `infrastructure/ansible` directory, execute:
+6) In a new terminal in the `infrastructure/ansible` directory, execute:

 ```Shell
 ansible-playbook -i hosts --ask-become-pass provision_service-host.yml
 ```

 This will provision the S3 storage for MLflow.
+Verify in the Minio web UI that a `mlflow` bucket has been created.

 Now all tasks should execute successfully.